-Two Common Mis-Conceptions about Globalization
+Two Common Miss-Conceptions about Globalization

 The phenomenon of 'outsourcing' captures a common complaint about, and misunderstanding of, globalization.
-Outsourcing is when some relatively workers in a country perform rote operation, which is part of some service or the production of some good, other than that in which the good is primarily provided.
+Outsourcing is when relatively inexpensive workers in a foreign country perform rote operation, which is part of some service or the production of some good delivered in a domestic market, other than that in which the good is primarily provided.
 For instance, physicians in the United States provide medical care for patients in the United States.
 But part of providing medical care involves keeping accurate medical records.
 To do this, many physicians simply dictate, into a tape recorder, on a daily basis, any necessary additions to the medical records of their patients.
 Skilled transcriber-typists then later transcribe these dictated notes.
 Since this task is relatively rote, it can be exported.
 And, indeed, now there are large medical transcription centers established in cities such as Bangalore, India, where transcribers receive, over the Internet, the dictated notes of physicians and work all 'night' (which is 'day' for them) to have the transcribed notes entered into the medical files for the next day.